NoHidSe/Dummy-Guide-To-Privacy/README.md

 # Dummy-Guide-To-Privacy-And-Security

-A Simple Guide To A Human Right That Is Being Controlled By Corpo And The Goverment
+The Quote "You Dont Need To Fear If You Got Nothing To Hide" Is The Most Bulls*** Quote That I Ever Heard Because Remember

+> Privacy Is The Foundation Of All Other Rights
+>
+> -Edward Snowden

 In This Guide We Will Talk About The Basic To The Advanced In How To Secure Your Self In The Worldwide Web